 Internships are conducted post-program and are approximately eight weeks in length.
 They are available to spring students only.
 Internships carry an additional fee.

 Internships are offered with Members of the European Parliament (MEPs) and with EU-related organizations.
 Internships are conducted in English, but if you are proficient in another language, you may receive a placement that lets you use your second language too.
 Previous placements have included:

 Internships are conducted in English and in German.
 Placements have included:

 As a major component of the European Union Program, you participate in extensive field study to prominent EU institutions and important cities across Europe.
 During these trips, you meet and talk with representatives of member states, leaders of multinational corporations and NGOs, EU officials, and advisors on EU issues.
 You take three field study trips totaling approximately 21 days.
 These trips are included in the program fee.

 See the Field Trips tab for details about the trips.

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Freiburg, it will feel like home.

 Residence Hall -The IES Abroad EU program offers you the unique opportunity to live in a single or double room in a co-ed suite shared with German and international students.
 Suites have shared kitchens and baths.